The Kubernetes-native platform (v2).

 To run Deis Workflow on a Kubernetes cluster, there are a few requirements to keep in mind.

-Deis Workflow requires Kubernetes v1.2, or v1.3.4 or newer.
-Workflow is not compatible with Kubernetes v1.1, and Kubernetes v1.3.0 through v1.3.3 have a bug when mounting secrets which prevents Deis Workflow from starting.
+Deis Workflow requires the latest patch release of Kubernetes v1.3 or higher.
+Workflow is not compatible with Kubernetes v1.2, and Kubernetes v1.3.0 through v1.3.3 have a bug when mounting secrets which prevents Deis Workflow from starting.
+Kubernetes v1.5 is highly recommended but is not required.

 A variety of Deis Workflow components rely on an object storage system to do their work, including storing application slugs, Docker images and database logs.